Whats up with the Secure Boot certificates expiring in 2026?

 The full Microsoft guidance is available in this article

 Plenty of scripts online suggest you need to handle this certificate update yourself.
 For most organizations, that’s not the case.
-Microsoft will take care of it — as long as you’ve prepared properly.
-If you’re running hardware from major OEMs like Dell, HP, or Lenovo and keeping them updated, you’re likely already covered.
+Microsoft will take care of it or you can choose to take matters into your own hands with new easy-to-deploy intune policies.
+If you’re running hardware from major OEMs like Dell, HP, or Lenovo and keeping them updated, you’re likely already covered to a certain extent.
 Also, this is issue is also present on servers, so make sure to prepare accordingly for your servers as well.

 Thanks for reading — and have an awesome day :)